Exact Continuum Representation of Long-range Interacting Systems and Emerging Exotic Phases in Unconventional Superconductors: Introduction

-Our continuum representation yields an efficient numerical method for simulating long-range interacting systems.
+Our continuum representation yields an efficient numerical method and an analytic toolset for simulating and understanding long-range interacting systems.
 We demonstrate the performance of this method by investigating three highly important yet highly challenging physical examples: In Example 1, we study dipolar interactions of Skyrmions in a two-dimensional spin lattice.
 Example 2 shows that our method readily extends to nonlinear systems.
 Here we study the full nonlinear Coulomb forces in an ion chain with topological defects.
-Our method yields a nonlinear sine-Gordon model with long-range interactions, where we obtain new analytical results for the lattice contribution.
-Example 3 serves as a tour de force, where we analyze spin waves in a three dimensional pyrochlore lattice with dipole interactions, which are notoriously difficult to compute~\cite{bramwell2001spin}.
-In all cases, our method proves to be both highly accurate and fast, whereas the continuum approximation fails either on a quantitative (Example 1 and 2) or even on a qualitative level (Example 3).
-We provide a full implementation in Mathematica for all three examples in the supplementary material and on GitHub~\cite{Buchheit_Continuum_representation_2022}.
+Our method yields a nonlinear sine-Gordon model with long-range interactions, where we obtain analytical results for the lattice contribution.
+In Example 3, we analyze spin waves in a three-dimensional pyrochlore lattice with dipole interactions, which are notoriously difficult to compute~\cite{bramwell2001spin}.
+In all cases, our method proves to be both highly accurate and fast, whereas the continuum approximation fails either on a quantitative (Examples 1 and 2) or even on a qualitative level (Example 3).

-Furthermore, our representation provides a new set of analytical tools that can be applied in the study both classical and quantum long-range interacting lattices allowing for a generalization and reinterpretation of previous results.
-The final result of this work is a computation of the analytic quantum spin wave dispersion relation in multi-atomic lattices in arbitrary dimensions.
-We demonstrate that, depending on the system dimension and the exponent of the interaction, anomalous dispersion can occur, where the spin wave energy in the large wavelength limit does not obey a $\vert \bm k\vert^2$ scaling anymore, which fundamentally changes the behavior of the system and generalizes recent results in one and two dimensions~\cite{yusuf2004spin,peter2012anomalous}.